HIV/AIDS-Related Cancer: Types of Treatment

 Specific treatments can include the following:

 • Surgery.
 Surgery is most useful when the lesions are located in a single area or a few specific areas.
-There are 2 types of surgical procedures used for Kaposi sarcoma:
+There are 2 types of surgical procedures used for Kaposi sarcoma curettage and electrodesiccation and cryosurgery.

 • Photodynamic therapy.
 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
 This substance stays longer in the cancer cells than in the healthy cells.
 A laser is then directed at the lesion to destroy the cancer cells that have absorbed the light-sensitive substance.

 • Chemotherapy.
-Sometimes, chemotherapy is injected directly into the lesion to destroy the cancer cells, called an intralesional injection.
+Chemotherapy is sometimes injected directly into the lesion to destroy the cancer cells, called an intralesional injection.
 Chemotherapy may help control advanced disease, although curing HIV/AIDS-related Kaposi sarcoma with chemotherapy is extremely rare.
 Usually, for HIV/AIDS-related Kaposi sarcoma, chemotherapy is used to help relieve symptoms and to lengthen a patient’s life.
-Common drugs for Kaposi sarcoma include vinblastine (Velban), liposomal doxorubicin (Doxil), paclitaxel (available as a generic drug), and vinorelbine (Navelbine).
+Common drugs for Kaposi sarcoma include liposomal doxorubicin (Doxil), paclitaxel (available as a generic drug), and vinorelbine (available as a generic drug).

 • Topical medications.
 Skin creams to shrink or stop the growth of lesions may be recommended.
 Topical creams often do not stop all the cancer, but they can improve a person's appearance.
 Imiquimod (Aldara) cream is used to treat many skin conditions, including basal cell carcinoma and Kaposi sarcoma.
 Alitretinoin (Panretin) is a gel medication that is related to vitamin A that can make lesions from Kaposi sarcoma go away.
 The gel is put on the lesions for many weeks.

 • Immunotherapy.
-Some people with HIV/AIDS-related Kaposi sarcoma may receive alpha-interferon (Roferon-A, Intron A, Alferon), which appears to work by changing proteins on the surface of the cancer cells and by slowing their growth.
-The most common side effects of alpha-interferon are low levels of white blood cells and flu-like symptoms.
+Some people with HIV/AIDS-related Kaposi sarcoma may receive alpha-interferon (Intron A), which appears to work by changing proteins on the surface of the cancer cells and by slowing their growth.

 Learn more about the types of treatments for Kaposi sarcoma.